 If you’re not sure about Port de Pollença and are wondering which town is best for you, our best towns for cyclists article should help you narrow things down.

 You’ll also find more accommodation suggestions in our ultimate guide to Mallorca for cyclists.

-The Sa Calobra cycling climb might not be as hardcore as some of Europe’s other famous climbs, but don’t underestimate it.
+The Sa Calobra cycling climb might not be as hardcore as some of Europe’s other famous climbs, but it is worthy of any Mallorca climbing guide.
+So don’t underestimate it!
 Before you cycle Sa Calobra, read these tips:

-Unless you get a boat from Port Soller to Port de Sa Calobra (and they’re seasonal), you’ll need to do some decent climbing on the road to Sa Calobra.
+Unless you get a boat from Port Soller to Port de Sa Calobra (and they’re seasonal), the Sa Calobra elevation means you’ll need to do some decent climbing on the road up.
 If you’re coming from the south, that may involve Puig Major or, from the north, Col de sa Batalla or Col de Femenia… Check our other ride guides for more details.

-Once you see the aqueduct spanning the road (with coffee shop underneath) you’re nearly there - but keep going!
+Once you see the aqueduct spanning the road (with a coffee shop underneath), you’re nearly there – but do keep going!
 You’re not at the top of the Sa Calobra yet.
 The start of the descent is at the summit of the Coll dels Reis, 2.5km away (with an average gradient of 6%), where the road goes between two rock walls.

 If you’re looking for a truly epic day, you could tack the Sa Calobra on to our classic Mallorca cycling climbs loop.
-You would be approaching Sa Batalla from the south, heading north, and so would have the Puig Major climb (as well as Coll de Soller and Coll d’Orient) in your legs before tackling Sa Calobra: not for the faint-hearted!
+You would be approaching Sa Batalla from the south, heading north, and so would have the Puig Major climb (as well as Coll de Soller and Coll d’Orient) in your legs before tackling Sa Calobra.
+This is not for the faint-hearted!

 Or there’s the Big Daddy Challenge ride which sees you tackle Sa Calobra at the end of a very long day in the saddle!